Lumavate-Team/documentation/README.rst

 The following guide will:

-* Explain how to develop tools, see :ref:Developing tools
+* Explain how to develop tools, see _developing-tools :ref:Developing tools
 * Provide a run-down of Lumavate's standard tools, :ref:'Lumavate tools'
 * Walk-through the Lumavate platform, :ref:'The platform'
 * Detail the Lumavate Command Line Interface, :ref:'CLI'
 * Provide additional resources for developing and creating with the Lumavate platform, :ref:'Resources'

-:ref:'overview'